ComradDoge/DogeEU4/README.md

 <h1>00/00/2023</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

+- Added an HRE Icon to related decisions.
+- Pearls are now also counted as part of State House manufactory.
 - Fixed Burghers/Vaisyas Ship Force Draft giving more ships than it should and some tweaks.
-- Pearls are now also counted part of State House manufactory.

 <br/>